Archita0102/PD-OpenLANE-Workshop/README.md

  #### Design preparation step

 -	Some of the commands in terminal prompt of linux:-
-	-	cd : change directory
+	-	`cd` : change directory
-	-	ls : list of the contents inside a folder
+	-	`ls` : list of the contents inside a folder
-	-	ls –ltr : listing everything inside a folder in a chronological order
+	-	`ls –ltr` : listing everything inside a folder in a chronological order
-	-	<command name> –-help: specifies about the command
+	-	`<command name>:` –-help: specifies about the command
-	-	./flow.tcl:  Specifies the flow has to go according to the script
+	-	`./flow.tcl:`  Specifies the flow has to go according to the script
-	-	–interactive: step by step process
+	-	`–interactive:` step by step process
-	-	package require openlane 0.9:import packages required to run the flow
+	-	`package require openlane 0.9` :import packages required to run the flow
-	-	cmds : all the commands that we have run.
+	-	`cmds`: all the commands that we have run.
-	-	cp : copy one folder into another directory.
+	-	`cp` : copy one folder into another directory.
-	-	vim : to make changes to any file in the terminal.
+	-	`vim` : to make changes to any file in the terminal.

 *We will be working in OpenLANE*